 ________________________

-Since October 2018, he is a research assistant at the Center for Astronomy and Astrophysics of the TU Berlin.
-Working in the astrobiology group of Professor Schulze-Makuch, he is currently in preparation for his doctoral dissertation, extending his master’s thesis topic.
+Since October 2018, I am aresearch associate at the Center for Astronomy and Astrophysics of the TU Berlin.
+Working in the astrobiology group of Professor Schulze-Makuch

-From January - September 2022, he took part in the JVSRP program of JPL (California Institute of Technology).
-He worked in Dr. Chris Lindensmith's OWLS group, developing an automated tracking algorithm for digital holographic microscopes.
+From January - September 2022, I took part in the JVSRP program of JPL (California Institute of Technology).
+I worked in Dr. Chris Lindensmith's OWLS group, developing an automated tracking algorithm for digital holographic microscopes.

 Project: